duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 **IMPORTANT NOTICE FOR VPS USERS:** It is recommended that when setting up the bot, you allocate at LEAST 2 GB of ram to your system.
 This is because building the bot uses significantly more system resources than actually running it.
 Once the bot has been initially set up, you can reduce the amount of ram back to 1GB if you like

+## Adding a new user to Linux (Skip if already not using root user)
+You should run Zeppelin with a user that is not root, to add a new user run
+1. `sudo adduser <username>`
+This will add a new user with your chosen username. w
+2. When asked for a password enter one you will remember as you'll need it later.
+3. When prompted to enter values for Full Name, Room Number etc, just press enter to choose blank values.
+4. Finally run `su <username` to switch to that user, you'll need to enter the password you picked earlier

 ## Check for updates
 `sudo apt update -y && sudo apt upgrade -y`